 Near the top, the Cornell Mine Trail ends at a junction with the red-dot-on-white-blazed Ramapo-Dunderberg Trail.
 The small pit at the junction is a remnant of the Cornell Mine.
 Turn right onto the Ramapo-Dunderberg Trail and continue climbing, now somewhat more gently.
 Finally, you’ll reach the summit of Bald Mountain (elevation 1,080 feet), where the trail bends sharply left.
+Continue strraight ahead on an unmarked path to reach the summit.
 You’ve climbed more than 1,000 vertical feet from the start of the hike, and this is a good place to take a well-deserved break.

 The summit affords fine views over the entire area, but the best views are from the open rocks straight ahead (just north of the actual summit).
 The wide panorama includes Iona Island, Anthony’s Nose and the Bear Mountain Bridge to the northeast, Bear Mountain (with the Perkins Memorial Tower on its summit) to the northwest, and West Mountain to the west.

 When you’re ready to continue, return to the red-dot-on-white trail and bear right, now heading south.
 (Make sure you don’t retrace your steps, as the trail routes leading to and from the summit closely parallel each other!)
-After reaching a south-facing viewpoint, the trail begins a steady descent.
-It continues through dense mountain laurel and, after briefly joining a woods road, descends to reach an old stone fireplace along a stream.
+The trail makes a short, steep descent, levels off and passes a south-facing viewpoint, then begins a steady descent.
+After climbing briefly, it descends gradually through dense mountain laurel to reach an old stone fireplace along a stream.

 Proceed ahead, following the red-dot-on-white blazes, which cross the stream, bear left from a woods road, and continue over two low hills.
-At the top of the second hill, there is a view to the west over The Timp from a rock outcrop.
+At the top of the second hill, there is a view back over Bald Mountain from a rock outcrop.
 The trail now descends to a grassy woods road, the route of the 1777 Trail (which marks the route followed by British troops under Sir Henry Clinton on October 6, 1777, on their way to attack Forts Clinton and Montgomery).
 The 1777 Trail is marked with white circular blazes with a red “1777.”